Problem Soils In Northern Virginia

 For More Information About Problem Soils

 If you live in Alexandria Virginia, Fairfax County.
 Lorton, Woodbridge, or parts of Arrington County there are areas that have expansive soil conditions.
 There is a chance that the soils around your house are expansive clay.
 In these areas of Northern Virginia with problem soils, we will need a soil and structural engineer to design your project.
+Geotechnical investigations shall be conducted in accordance with Section 1803.2 and reported in accordance with Section 1803.6 in Virginia.
 Other problem soils in Northern Virginia are found in a small finger area running from Chantilly up to Oakton Virginia.